 Public Spaces Policy

-USE OF THE LIBRARY PUBLIC SPACES
+USE OF THE LIBRARY MEETING SPACES

 - Artists, authors and performers whose programs are sponsored by the library may sell copies of their works only during the time allotted for their program.

 - Groups using the space assume responsibility for leaving it in a clean and orderly condition and for any damage to the room or its contents.
-All technology requirements must be arranged at the time of reservation.

 Reservations for meeting spaces are on a first-come, first-served basis.
-Library-or city-sponsored meetings have priority and the library reserves the right to preempt any scheduled meeting for any reason.
+All technology requirements must be arranged at the time of reservation.
+Library-or City-sponsored meetings have priority and the library reserves the right to preempt any scheduled meeting for any reason.
 Every effort will be made to give advance notice of such preemption.

 Reservations may be made no more than three months in advance.
 No group may consider the library its permanent meeting place or use the library as its mailing address.

-the established terms of this policy or any other library policy.
+The Library Director or designee has the authority to accept, renew, or deny requests for use of the rooms under the established terms of this policy or any other library policy.
 Appeals may be made to the Library Board of Directors if necessary.